NEMSLinux/nems-docs/README.md

 # nems-docs
 Documentation for NEMS Linux.

+This documentation will inevitably replace our tired old wiki.
+Currently, you can review the live version of this repository at https://docs2.nemslinux.com/

 ## Guidelines

 As I would like the documentation to have a consistent look throughout, please follow these guidelines for your edits.
 You are also welcome to add to these guidelines if you have a suggestion for certain layouts.